 Teach your children how to use wireless technology safely with ‘Wireless-wise Kids’, a picture book for children and adults written by Lyn McLean and illustrated by Janet Selby.

-4: Own your own wireless meter
+4: Own your own wireless radiation alarm

 5: Establish wired connections